 “Being authentic means coming from a real place within.
 It is when our actions and words are congruent with our beliefs and values.
 It is being ourselves, not an imitation of what we think we should be or have been told we should be.”

 The bottom line is to make sure your actions and your words match up!
+Keep it real.

-# 6 Admit When You Are Wrong
+# 6: Admit When You Are Wrong

-They think they have to be overconfident and act like they never make a mistake, if they want to be a successful leader.
+Few military leaders will ever admit when they are wrong.
+They think they must be overconfident and act like they never make a mistake, if they want to be a successful military leader.

+Here’s what I’ve found: when you make a mistake admit it.
+No one makes the right decision all of the time.
 Your team members will respect you more if you can admit when you are wrong.

+Trust me.
+When you make the wrong decision, pull your people aside and apologize.
 Just tell them you messed up and you will do better next time.